kabaniak/humoroo/README.md

 3. Run npm install in the frontend directory

 To run:
-1. Run 'flask run' in the backend directory
+1. Run 'flask run' in the backend directory in one terminal.
+Leave it alone.
-2. Run 'npm start in the frontend directory
+2. Run 'npm start in the frontend directory in another terminal.
 3. React app should start on your local host (5000)

 Notes: